Generic selectors

 • defamation

-You can report cyberbullying to your local police on 131 444 or by going to your local station; or you can make a report to the Australian Cyber Security Centre (ACSC).
+You can report cyberbullying to your local police on 131 444 or by going to your local police station, or you can make a report to the Australian Cyber Security Centre (ACSC).

 If you’re questioned or arrested by the police in relation to cyberbullying, you should give your correct name and address, but exercise your right to remain silent for any other questions.
 Try to stay calm, and politely ask to get legal advice before you give them any other information.